Articles

 MailerCheck

-3. The Name and Value fields for the DKIM and SPF records will be displayed.
-Keep this open.
+5. If automatic detection isn’t available, you’ll receive the Name and Value fields for both DKIM and SPF records.
+Keep this window open.

 MailerCheck

-5. Add the DKIM and SPF as TXT records, using the Names and Values that are provided by MailerLite.
-These records must be an exact match.
+7. Add the DKIM as a CNAME record and the SPF as a TXT record, using the exact Names and Values provided by MailerLite.

 MailerCheck